In this article

-Detox is the safest and most effective treatment protocol for those who want to get sober and lead a healthier life.
-During detox, individuals can go through withdrawal and begin the process of healing physically and emotionally from drug and alcohol addiction.
+Detoxification is the safest and most effective treatment protocol for those who want to get sober and lead a healthier life.
+During detox, individuals can go through withdrawal and begin the process of healing physically and emotionally from consequences of drug and alcohol addiction.

 Georgia drug treatment centers offer a few different programs to help individuals who suffer from drug or alcohol addiction.
 Among the most common in the state you will find: